RuiyangJu/RG-KCR/README.md

     metrics = model.val()
   ```

-* You can train the baseline models and our model as follows:
+* You can train the models as follows:

   ```
     cd yolov12